Focus points

 Recognize bad teeth in time

-“You will mainly see the teeth and not the molars when you look into a horse’s mouth.
-How bothersome the teeth are can differ enormously from horse to horse.
-It’s therefore important to have your older horse’s teeth checked at least twice a year by a specialist vet or a recognised dental professional”
+“When you look into a horse’s mouth, you will mainly see the front teeth, not the molars.
+The severity of dental problems can vary greatly from horse to horse..
+That is why it is important to have your older horse’s teeth checked at least twice a year by a specialist vet or a recognised dental professional”

 Pleun Broeren, nutritionist